 Registered runners will be notified of their section assignment and start time by email in the week before race day.

-Online pre-registration is required and is open until 11:59 PM on Sunday, January 16.
+Online pre-registration with an estimated seed time is required and is open until 11:59 PM on Sunday, January 15.

 Elite Sections (M40, W40, M50+, W50+)

 Cash awards will be made to the top elite men and women based on age-graded performance on the following schedule: 1st: $300, 2nd: $200, 3rd: $100.
 The top three finishers in each race will also receive commemorative medals.